opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ### Infernal fortress of suffering

-Do you know how to spot a ~~traumatised~~ experienced shell programmer?
+Do you know how to spot an ~~traumatised~~ experienced shell programmer?
 It's easy!
-A word of power exists which, upon being spoken, will cause severe psyche damage to all shell programmers in the vicinity.
+A word of power exists which, upon being uttered, will cause immediate and severe psyche damage to all shell programmers in the vicinity.

 > To set the mood, start playing [this background music][ash lake], then come back to this article.